CliMA/EnsembleKalmanProcesses.jl/docs/src/examples/template_example.md

 For small examples typically have 2 files.

-- `DynamicalModel.jl` Contains the forward map.
-The inputs should be the so-called free parameters we are interested in learning, and the output should be the measured data
+- `DynamicalModel.jl` Contains the dynamical model ``\Psi`` and the observation map ``\mathcal{H}``.
+The inputs should be the so-called free parameters (in the constrained/physical space that is the input domain of the dynamical model) we are interested in learning, and the output should be the measured data.
 - The example script which contains the inverse problem setup and solve

 ## The structure of the example script